 The article How to Password Protect Files and Folders With Encryption provides some ideas on how to encrypt the folder.
-I used a passphrase that I know cold that is almost 30 characters in length that has never been written down anywhere.
+I used a passphrase that I know cold that is almost 30 characters in length that have never been written down anywhere.
 I do have a clue written down that only makes sense to me should I somehow forget part of it.

 #3 Store on Cloud Servers

 There are several free cloud server options out there.
 Their security isn’t stellar, which is one reason I did the encryption before uploading.
 I uploaded my encrypted file to two different ones.
 Each of these cloud servers is protected with a long unique password that only my password manager program knows.
 To get into that program requires another very long passphrase.

 Photo by Lok Leung

 At this point, all the sensitive data was still on my computer.
 It needed to delete in a way that someone with technical skills couldn’t recover.
 See when you delete files, they aren’t really deleted until those sectors of the drive are overwritten with new data.
 I used the free program Eraser (Windows).
 If you have a Mac, put the folder in the trash, then choose “Secure Empty Trash” from the “Finder” menu.

 It is also important to delete any backup media with sensitive documents.
 I destroyed a few old CD backup burns.

 For years I had a cheap paper shredder.
 It did an OK job, but for this task, I wanted a top shredder.
 I also did not want to spend an hour hand-feeding a shredder fixing paper jams.
 Office Depot offers a service for 99 cents a pound that will securely and completely shred your documents.

 All my bills now are paperless, so sensitive data won’t get intercepted in the mail.
 If something does come, I can deal with it as it arrives in a secure manner.
 I now have peace of mind knowing that if someone goes through my car, my home, or my computer they won’t find any sensitive data.